Bellisario/deno-qr/README.md

 > Production URL here: https://deno-qr.deno.dev/ \
 > (make sure to pass some content to create a working QrCode)

-Feel free to contribute and new features. :octocat:
+Feel free to contribute and add new features. :octocat:

 ## Current Roadmap :memo: